SmartDataAnalytics/Sparqlify/README.md

     java -cp target/sparqlify-0.0.1-SNAPSHOT-jar-with-dependencies.jar RunEndpoint -h localhost -u postgres -p secret -d mydb -c mydb-mappings.sparqlify -n 1000 -t 30

-Agents can now access the SPARQL endpoint at `http://localhost:9999/sparql`
+Agents can now access the SPARQL endpoint at `http://localhost:7531/sparql`

 ### Web Frontend
 **TODO** This endpoint currently does NOT provide an HTML interface out of the box.
 For the time being, please use e.g. [SNORQL](https://github.com/kurtjx/SNORQL) as a web frontend:

 * Download Snorql
-* Copy the `snorql` folder into your web server's hosting directory (e.g. `/var/www/snorql`)
+* Copy the `snorql` folder into your web server's hosting directory (e.g. `/var/www/sparqlify/snorql`)
+  * Under Ubuntu you can install the Apache webserver using `sudo apt-get install apache2`, for other systems please consult the internet.
 * Edit the file `snorql.js`, and set the `this._endpoint` accordingly
   * e.g. `this._endpoint = "http://localhost:9999/sparql";`

+## Demo

+Currently there is no publicly available online demo yet.
+However, an example LinkedGeoData/OpenStreetMap SQL dump is located in this repository under `data`.
+You can load it into a PostgreSQL database using the following procedure:

+    bzip2 -d lgd_sparqlify_rc1.sql.bz2
+    createdb lgd_test
+    psql -d lgd_test -f lgd_sparqlify_rc1.sql

+Then run Sparqlify using

+    java -cp target/sparqlify-0.0.1-SNAPSHOT-jar-with-dependencies.jar RunEndpoint -h localhost -u postgres -p secret -d lgd_test -n 1000 -t 30 -c mappings/LinkedGeoData-Triplify-IndividualViews.sparqlify

+If you have configured SNORQL, you should be able to visit the web front end with your browser (e.g. `http://localhost/sparqlify/snorql`).

 ## Mapping Syntax:
 A Sparqlify mapping configuration is a set of CREATE VIEW statements, somewhat similar to the CREATE VIEW statement from SQL.